 First of all, the number part will be the largest number that divides

 both 4 and -6, which is 2.
 Now, onto the variables.
 The variable x occurs once in the first term and twice in the second term (it seems to be gaining momentum!), so we can only use one copy of x.
 The variable y

 occurs once in the first term but not at all in the second term, so we

 can't use any copies of it.
 Multiplying together our number part (2)

 and our variable part (x), we can conclude that the greatest common factor is 2x.
 There...now we can part with our parts.

 What is the greatest common factor in the expression 6xy3 – 9x2y3 + 15y2z?

-The variable z doesn't occur in the first two terms, and we don't get any copies of z.
+The variable z doesn't occur in the first two terms, so we don't get any copies of z.
 We can conclude that the greatest common factor for this expression is 3y2.
-It is a shame, really...z hardly ever gets any time in the spotlight, and here he is getting dissed again.
+It's a shame, really...z hardly ever gets any time in the spotlight, and here he is getting dissed again.
 Chin up, z.
 Your time will come.